Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 If you’re regularly wanting to embroider large areas, you will benefit from having a larger embroidery area, which correlates with a larger embroidery hoop size.
 The most cost-effective sewing and embroidery machines come with a 4″x4″ hoop size, and size increases from there.
 In general, the larger the embroidery area, the higher the machine price.
 If you do choose a machine with a smaller maximum embroidery area, though, you can still create larger projects.
 You will just have to split the design and rehoop in between sections.

-If you’re not going to want to create or search online for additional designs or fonts, make sure to choose a machine that comes with a great selection of built-in patterns.
+If you’re not going to want to create or search online for additional embroidery designs or fonts, make sure to choose a machine that comes with a great selection of built-in designs.
 There are also machines specifically designed to include Disney, Marvel, and even Star Wars patterns.

-Most sewing and embroidery machines also allow you to import additional patterns.
+Most sewing and embroidery machines also allow you to import additional embroidery designs.
 Some machines, like the Brother SE400, will require a direct connection to your computer.
 More updated machines, however, boast import through USB or even WiFi transfer from a smart device.

 Set a budget, and stick to that!
 If you’re a beginner and aren’t sure you are going to even like sewing and embroidering, don’t buy an expensive and fancy machine.
 Start with a less expensive machine that has everything you need, and then purchase another one later if you end up loving your new hobby.

-How much should I spend on a sewing machine that embroiders?
+How much should you spend on a sewing machine that embroiders?

-Combination sewing and embroidery machines run from the low $300s to well into the 6-digits.
+Combination machines run from the low $300s to well into the 6-digits.
 The sewing machines for embroidering I’ve included here are affordable yet still feature-rich.
-They’ll be reliable machines for sewers who are on a budget and want to spend less than around $1000.
-Typically, Brother, Singer, and EverSewn are the more budget-friendly brands that will still provide a great user experience.
+They’ll be reliable machines for sewers who are on a budget and want to spend less than around $2000.
+Typically, Brother, Singer, and EverSewn are the more budget-friendly brands that still provide a great user experience.

 Reviews of the Best Sewing and Embroidery Machine Combos – Updated 2021